posted under Find a Copywriter Who Specializes in Your Industry

 She’d managed to convince the German company to let her serve as their U.S. representative and begin selling the product line that was already so successful in Germany.
 My client knew she couldn’t compete with the dominant moisturizer brands already so established in the U.S. So she chose a niche market.

 In Germany the bestselling product by that company was a moisturizer used by pregnant women to prevent stretch marks.
 We began promoting that specific moisturizer to our clearly defined market, expectant moms.
 It wasn’t long before the client had developed a good following and was able to introduce more products from the German line.
+And today that skincare brand has carved out a significant niche in the American market.

 Before writing any marketing materials to promote your beauty products, you need to know who you are targeting.
 Is it a teenage girl or a 30-something expectant mom?
 Or perhaps your product is for middle-aged men.